Sinus Pressure and Excess Mucus:

 - Drink herbal tea made from echinacea or astragalus, they can help to prevent sinus infections

-- find out the specific allergens causing your allergy problem so you can directly address it
+- Find out the specific allergens causing your allergy problem so you can directly address it

 - skin allergy tests can then be performed on those suspected items

-If you are suffering from a virus or a cold.
-There will be a watery mucus at the beginning, followed by a light yellow to a darker yellow mucus, which can sometimes accompany coughing.
+Colds and sinus pressure connectionThere will be a watery mucus at the beginning, followed by a light yellow to a darker yellow mucus, which can sometimes accompany coughing.
 The process will last a few days and then you will begin to feel better.
 There is not much you can do to expedite the cure which is done by the immune system itself.
-Yet there are a few things you can do to make this sickness more tolerable.
+It should be recognized that acute bronchitis frequently develops from a cold, flu, virus.
+Hay fever that is allowed to cause serious irritation can infect the nasal cavity membrane by not dealing with it soon and effectively.
+Recent research has also shown that sinus infection can develop from a fungus in the nasal mucus itself.
+Thus the importance of properly caring from a common virus or cold and preventing mucus to develop harmful fungi or bacteria.
+There are a some things you can do to make the sickness from a virus or cold more tolerable.

 - to excrete toxins from the body